Cardinia Reservoir giant pine scale removal

 Minimal local impact

 There is unlikely to be any direct local impact to people outside the closed catchment during these works.
-There may be some increased vehicle movement around the catchment and possible noise from machinery operating on site.
+There may be some increased vehicle movement around the catchment and possible noise from vehicles and machinery operating on site.

 By managing this infestation of giant pine scale, we continue to protect our important catchment forests and supply the community with a safe and reliable water supply, now and for generations to come.